Mhowitt/Warbler-Project/README.md

 ### Appendix: Testing

-There is at LEAST one bug in the application, but it's not necessarily obvious where it is (there's a hint at the bottom of the readme).
+There are at LEAST two bugs in the application, but it's not necessarily obvious where it is (there's a hint at the bottom of the readme).
 This is why testing is so important!

 Let's briefly discuss a couple of things related to tests: _how_ you should test, and _what_ you should test.
 First, let's talk about the how.
 Your test files should all live inside of a folder called `tests`, and that folder should live inside of your `project` directory.
 Inside of `tests`, you can organize your files however you see fit.
 For instance, here's what the file structure might look like with four different test files: